SUP Garbage Man

 Proud to partner with iRocker Paddle Boards to raise awareness and promote waterway stewardship.

-Here are some noteworthy items (quantity is in parentheses):
+Here are some noteworthy items I've found since the beginning:

 I've also found countless: containers of used motor oil, traffic cones, large chunks of styrofoam, small camping propane tanks, toys, sports balls (football, basketball, tennis balls, street hockey balls, kickballs, etc), and packing material.